zeninfinity/zeninfinity/README.md

 ## Hi, I'm Z.

-I'm an engineer with an MBA.
-I bridge the technical and business worlds.
+I'm an engineer with an MBA, bridging the technical and business worlds.

 I bring a deep, strong foundation in **systems engineering** - architecting reliable, maintainable systems with long-term scalability and performance in mind.
 I also understand how engineering decisions affect product strategy, costs, and long-term growth.
-I don't just fix servers and code - I'm building sustainable, valuable businesses.
+I don't just fix servers and code - I'm build sustainable, valuable businesses.

 Toolset: